 Here we provide a largest variety of android app development project ideas that can be implemented.
 You may find a variety of projects on android applications and android plus server communication based systems.
 These are innovative android based topics that is helpful for students and researchers.
 Latest android topics, Latest android Concepts for Diploma, Latest android Concepts for Engineering.

-IEEE 2017-18 cloud computing project list for MTech /BE / BTech / MCA / M.sc students in bangalore.
+IEEE 2018 Android project list for MTech /BE / BTech / MCA / M.sc students in bangalore.

 |TEAN001||A CLASSROOM SCHEDULING SERVICE FOR SMART CLASSES||ABSTRACT|